Jade Stone – Characteristics, Varieties, Classification and Cutting

 Bracelet made with jade stone

-As the distinction between the two is difficult, the term jade continues to be used for both forms:
+As distinguishing the two is difficult, the term jade continues to be used for both forms:

-• Jadeite is resistant and hard, composed of sodium and aluminum silicate, in the form of fibers.
+• Jadeite is tough and hard, composed of sodium silicate and aluminium, in the form of fibres.

 • Nephrite is a silicate of calcium, magnesium and iron, more resistant than jadeite, formed in reticulated fibrous crystals.